Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Added proper workers positions during building construction for all custom buildings without Bl_ links
 - Walls and gates are available from epoch 1 for each tribe now
 - Idle animations for non-activated valhalla campaign statues was disabled
+- Missing objbrushes added for landscape smoothing at building placement

 Maps:
 - Northland version of Yggdrasil map added